RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 Because there are many incompatible types in .NET that don't have equivalents in COM or FoxPro, wwDotnetBridge performs many automatic type conversions.
 These make it easier to call methods or retrieve values from .NET by automatically converting compatible types.
 For example: decimals to double, long, byte to int, Guid to string etc. There are also wrapper classes like `ComArray` that wraps  .NET Arrays and Collections and provides a FoxPro friendly interface for navigating and updating collections, and `ComValue` which wraps incompatible .NET values and provides convenient methods to set and retrieve the value in a FoxPro friendly way and pass it to .NET methods or property assignments.

 * **Support for Async Code Execution**
 A lot of modern .NET Code uses async functionality via `Task` based interfaces, and wwDotnetBridge includes a `InvokeTaskMethodAsyc()` helper that lets you call these async methods and receive results via Callbacks asynchronously.
 You can also run **any** .NET synchronous method and call it asynchronously using `InvokeMethodAsync()` using the same Callback mechanism.
+Finally there's also support for handling .NET events with similar callback mechanics.

 There's much more, but these are the most common features used in wwDotnetBridge.